Undertale: Gameplay

-Undertale employs a bullet hell/turn-based combat system in which the player controls the heart, avoiding attacks from enemies in between fighting, acting and sparing enemies, or healing.
+Undertale employs a bullet hell/turn-based combat system in which the player controls the heart, avoiding attacks from enemies in between fighting, acting and sparing enemies, or using items.

 Undertale is a role-playing video game that uses a top-down perspective.
 In the game, the player controls a child and completes objectives in order to progress through the story.
 Players explore an underground world filled with towns and caves, and are required to solve numerous puzzles on their journey.
 The underground world is the home of monsters, many of whom challenge the player in combat; players decide whether to kill, flee from, or befriend them.
 Choices made by the player radically affect the plot and general progression of the game, with the player's morality acting as the cornerstone for the game's development.

 When players encounter enemies in either scripted events or random encounters, they enter a battle mode.
 During battles, players control a small heart which represents their soul, and must avoid attacks unleashed by the opposing monster similar to a bullet hell shooter.
 As the game progresses, new elements are introduced, such as colored obstacles, and boss battles which change the way players control the heart.
 Players may choose to attack the enemy, which involves timed button presses.
 Killing enemies will cause the player to earn EXP (in turn increasing their LOVE) and gold.
 They can use the ACT option to check an enemy's attacking and defending attributes as well as perform various other actions, which vary depending on the enemy.
 If the player uses the right actions to respond to the enemy, or attacks them until they have low HP (but are still alive), they can then choose to spare them and end the fight without killing them.
 For some boss encounters to be completed peacefully, the player is required to survive until the character they are facing has finished their dialogue.
 The game features multiple story branches and endings depending on whether players choose to kill or spare their enemies; and as such, it is possible to clear the game without killing a single enemy.

 Monsters will talk to the player during the battle, and the game will tell the players what the monster's feelings and actions are.
-Enemy attacks change based on how players interact with them: should players choose non-violent options, enemy attacks are comparatively easy, whereas they become less easy if players choose violent options.
+Enemy attacks change based on how players interact with them, including the difficulty level.
 The game relies on a number of metafictional elements in both its gameplay and story.
 When players participate in a boss battle on a second playthrough, the dialogue will be altered depending on actions in previous playthroughs.